o1-labs/proof-systems/README.md

 ```
 proof-systems/
-├── cairo # a Cairo runner written in rust
 ├── curves/ # our curves (for now just the pasta curves)
 ├── groupmap/ # TODO: description
 ├── kimchi/ # our proof system